inspec/inspec-aws/docs/resources/aws_ec2_capacity_reservation.md

 # aws_ec2_capacity_reservation

-Use the `aws_ec2_capacity_reservation` InSpec audit resource to test properties of a specific AWS EC2 Capacity Reservation.
+Use the `aws_ec2_capacity_reservation` InSpec audit resource to test properties of the singular resource of AWS EC2 Capacity Reservation.

 The AWS::EC2::CapacityReservation creates a new Capacity Reservation with the specified attributes.